owensnyder/owensnyder.github.io/_posts/2022-07-10-ST558-Project2-Blog-Post.md

 However, before we started, it was important that we figured out which variables we wanted to include in our EDA and model fitting.
-Once we described our variables of interest, we then decided to create variables that would encompass all the different subsets of data channel and weekday.
+Once we described our variables of interest, we then decided to create variables that would encompass all the different subsets of data channels and weekdays.
 This would make automation and EDA much more efficient.
-We then had a workable data set that we were happy with which allowed us to then split the data into a training and test set with a 70/30 split.
+We then had a workable data set that we were happy with, which allowed us to then split the data into a training and test set with a 70/30 split.
 The training data will be used for analysis and the test set will be used to compare our models.
-Next, we started our data analysis which included scatterplots, boxplots, and histograms along with contingency tables and summary statistics that describe how our Shares variable is associated with different predictor variables.
+Next, we started our EDA which included scatterplots, boxplots, and histograms along with contingency tables and summary statistics that describe how our shares variable is associated with different predictor variables.

 After we conducted an EDA, our next task was to use our variables of interest and deploy them into four different regression models.
-Ashlee and I each made one linear regression model, along with her Random Forest model and my Boosted Tree model.
+Ashlee and I each made one linear regression model (my full linear regression model and her polynomial regression model), along with her Random Forest model and my Boosted Tree model.
 Just like the EDA, the regression models are automated for each of the six data channels.
 Now that we had our models built, we decided that we would use RMSE as our metric to determine the best model.
 Thus, we identified the lowest RMSE for each model fit and a winner was declared for each channel.

 ## What would I do differently?